 Setting up a virtual private network on Windows 7 and 8.1

-The Windows VPN configuration tool also works in older versions of Windows like 7 and 8.1, although the steps to use it are a little different.
+The Windows VPN configuration tool also works in older versions of Windows like 7 and 8.1, although the steps to use it are slightly different.

 Step 1: Launch Control Panel.
-You can navigate to Control Panel in any number of ways, but the easiest way is to type in Control Panel in the Windows search bar.
+You can navigate to Control Panel in many ways, but the easiest way is to type in Control Panel in the Windows search bar.

 Step 2: Click on Network and Internet and then Network and Sharing Center.

 Step 4: A wizard will appear to guide you through the setup.
-Click on the last option to Connect to a workplace, which will allow you to enter the settings from your VPN provider in the following steps.
-Then, click Next to continue, followed by Use my internet connection (VPN) in the next prompt.
+Click on the last option to Connect to a Workplace, which will allow you to enter your VPN provider’s settings in the following steps.
+Then, click Next to continue, followed by Use My Internet Connection (

 In this example, we’re going to choose a U.S. server from NordVPN, specifically the United States #2093 server.
 The internet address for this server is located at us2093.nordvpn.com, and that’s what we into the field.